 The policies and principles adopted by the Association are outlined in the LGA's Policy Manual.
 This manual, along with the Association's Constitution, Strategic Plan, Annual Business Plan and Annual Report are available via this link.

 Led by the Chief Executive Officer, the LGA Secretariat consists of a small team of skilled employees who provide support to the LGA Board and carry out activities determined by Councils at LGA General Meetings.

 The duties of the Secretariat include:

-For more information about the LGA, including its Annual Report, Strategic Plan, Constitution, and membership of its LGA Board use the drop-down menu from "About the LGA" or select the appropriate links.
+For more information about the LGA, including its Annual Report, Strategic Plan, Constitution, and membership of its LGA Board of Directors use the drop-down menu from "About the LGA" or select the appropriate links.

 The LGA’s Secretariat has developed and implemented a series of values which guide the behaviours of its staff.
 These values are listed below, and the goal is they will be rolled out for adoption by the entire local government sector in South Australia.